 These all indicate that people will still have a healthy amount of interest even if the price was higher, and you may be missing out on profits by pricing your property too low.

 The real estate market fluctuates so it’s important to keep up with the rise and fall of prices in your neighborhood.
-TurboTenant offers a wide variety of free resources for landlords to help post your listing, screen tenants and manage your properties all in one place.
+TurboTenant offers a wide variety of resources for landlords to help post your listing, screen tenants and manage your properties all in one place.
 Create a free account and try it out today!